mac-comp127/critters/README.md

 The code in `CritterParty` is written to automatically detect new critters, but does so randomly, so it is best to only use this once you have your new Critter drawing properly in the `CritterTester`.

-We hope that you will be able to finish at least one new critter of your own invention!
+We hope that you will be able to finish at least one new critter of your own invention during lab time!

+## Share your critter

 Once you have a new Critter working and **thoroughly tested**, then:

+- Open your project in Github Desktop, and…
-* Right-click on the CritterTester and do Git → Revert, to make sure you are NOT committing your changes to the tester.
-Make sure you **only revert changes to CritterTester**.
+- …**BEFORE YOU COMMIT ANYTHING**, uncheck the checkbox next to `CritterTester` so that you aren’t committing your changes to it.
+You can even right-click it and choose “Discard Changes” to make sure you don’t commit them.
+Make sure you **only discard changes to `CritterTester`**.
 Don’t lose your work!

-    > 🚨 Warning: 🚨 When IntelliJ says “revert,” it means something completely different from just about every other git client in the world.
-In IntelliJ, ”revert” means “discard uncommitted changes.”
-Most other git clients either call this “discard changes” or “hard reset.”
-There is also an official git (not IntelliJ) feature called “git revert,” but it does something totally different and **you rarely want to use it**.
-Be warned!
+    🚨 Warning: 🚨 If you commit any changes to `CritterTester`, you will get merge conflicts with the other students.
+If you accidentally committed changes to that class, **ask the instructor for help before you push!**

+- Commit your code.
-* Now pull other people's changes by right-clicking on the whole repository and choosing Git → Repository → Pull.
+- Now pull other people's critters by choosing Repository → Pull.
+- Did any changes come in?
+Run `CritterParty` again to make sure everything still works.
-* Finally, push your changes.
-Do this by right-clicking on the whole repository and using Git → Commit and Push.
+- Finally, push your changes by choosing Repository → Push.

-At the end of class, we'll have a critter party on the projector.
+As the critters come in, we’ll have a class critter party on the projector.